Ichthyostega/yoshimi-test/README.md

 (unless you'll place a default into your private `setup.ini`).
 Such a special purpose test suite will have its own `defaults.ini`, its own `initial.state` and just the test definition(s) you'll need.

+Special case **Statistics**: by default, the Testrunner employs some heuristics as to when *not* to compute general statistics.
+Especially when there are less than 5 tests with timing measurement, danger is to create lopsided statistics.
+Global statistic calculation is skipped in those cases, and thus it is also impossible to `--calibrate` the platform model.
+However, for "special investigations" you might setup a dedicated separate test suite, and you might deliberately want to calculate statistics, calibrate or rewrite baselines even when below error trigger limit.
+For these cases, you can overrule those heuristics with the `--force` flag, and you can also tighten the warning bounds with `--strict`.

+Pinpoint **Regressions** with `git-bisect`: To find the precise point in the Git history where a performance regression was introduced, a dedicated Testsuite can be rigged.
+Add *two test cases* to cover precisely the relevant feature with two quite distinct sample counts.
+Run this at least 10 times, then `--force --calibrate` a platform model.
+Since we're using exactly two points, this model is a line through there two measurement points and thus the predicted runtime will be exactly the average of the last test runs.
+You may then check this testsuite into a special Git branch, and maybe even *manipulate* the tolerance value in the `*runtime.csv` files to suite the special investigation.
+Running this testsuite can then be automated with a shell script to be used as "oracle" for `git-bisect`.

 **Debugging**: while it is straight forward to debug the test runner, watching Yoshimi's operations can be tricky, since by default we launch into a forked process, and then use a background thread